Jump to: A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 View All Departments

-The Department of Art, Humanities and Foreign Languages includes the following areas: Studio Art, Fine Arts, Humanities, Music, Philosophy, Religion, Arabic, Latin, Spanish and French.
+The Department of Art, Humanities and World Languages includes the following areas: Studio Art, Fine Arts, Humanities, Music, Philosophy, Religion, Communications Media, Arabic, Latin, Spanish and French.

 The Truman College Automotive Technology Program is a Master NATEF (National Automotive Technician Education Foundation) Certified program.
 NATEF is a division of ASE (Automotive Service Excellence).